-There is a wide diversity of data, which has been gathered with different methods and models.
-This data is not always freely available or is not always suited for accounting purposes because of quality or accuracy issues.
-Moreover, not all data needs have been identified yet.
-The already identified data gaps concern wood production, carbon storage in biomass; water availability; the health effects of green space; functional biodiversity and its contribution to the supply of ecosystem services and a detailed land use/land cover map.
-These data gaps lead to a lack of knowledge on some ES which impedes building appropriate ES models.
-Some of the issues are expanded upon here.
+There is a wide diversity of data, which has been gathered with available or is not always suited for accounting purposes behave been identified yet.
+The already identified data gaps condetailed land use/land cover map.
+These data gaps lead to a lack of knowledge on some ES which impedes building approuse and land use changes are quantified differently).
+Moreover, some data is still missing and needs to be updated.